netxms/netxms-doc/admin/agent-management.rst

 There are 2 options to define action:

    #.
-Action - usual action definition
+Action - usual action definition.
+On Windows platform system process execution API's CreateProcess() is used to run the command, it will search in PATH, but the command should be with file extension, e.g. ``command.exe``.
    #.
 ActionShellExec - Same as Action, but on the Windows platform agent will use shell to execute command instead of normal process creation.
 There is no difference between Action and ActionShellExec on UNIX platforms.

 Both versions accept parameters that will be available like ``$1``, ``$2``, ``$3``..., ``$9`` variables.